Arkansas is 44th in U.S. for life expectancy, 41st in ER wait times according to study - NewsBreak

 LITTLE ROCK, Ark. – According to a recent study, those wishing to live to a ripe old age and not wait in line at the emergency room may want to consider a state other than Arkansas.

 NiceRX.com ranked Arkansas as 44 out of the 50 states for life expectancy at birth in a recent study.
-The study used numbers from the Centers for Disease Control and Prevention that showed Arkansas as having a life expectancy at birth of 73.8 years using 2020 government data.U-Haul has Arkansas 43rd in growth rankings, other movers mark state higher
+The study used numbers from the Centers for Disease Control and Prevention that showed Arkansas as having a life expectancy at birth of 73.8 years using 2020 government data.Life expectancy decreases in U.S., Arkansas doctors not surprised

 Life expectancy has fallen recently due to the impact of COVID-19, the study’s authors said.